Contrary to popular belief, Yeshua (Jesus) did not bring a new "religion" into the world

 Furthermore, the fact is, neither the Father nor the Son has ever claimed the first day as His own in any higher sense than He has each or any of the other laboring days.
 Neither of them has ever placed any blessing upon it, or attached any sanctity to it.
 The Bible tells us God expressly reserved the seventh day to Himself, placing His blessing upon it, and claimed it as His holy day.
 (Genesis 2:1-3.)
 Moses told Israel in the wilderness of Sin of the sixth day of the week, "Tomorrow is the rest of the holy Sabbath unto the Lord."
 Exodus 16:23.
 (Please see The True Sabbath Day.)

 - Christians insist that "the law" was abolished.
 How is that possible when sin is transgression of "the law"?
 When and by whom was it abolished?
 Certainly not by Yeshua!
 He said He came NOT to abolish but to confirm (Hebrew: koom which means "establish/confirm)".
-Why would Yeshua's role as FINAL SIN SACRIFICE in any way negate Torah - God's original teaching and instruction?
+Why would Yeshua's role as FINAL SIN OFFERING (He martyred Himself!) in any way negate Torah - God's original teaching and instruction?
 Did He ever say, "I came to abolish Torah and render my original teachings void"?
-Yeshua is our "New Covenant" and "Sin Sacrifice".
+Yeshua is our "New Covenant" and "Sin Offering".
 Period.
 God gave us a New Covenant, not a new Torah!
 Did He even mention Torah at all as He spoke about giving us a New Covenant (Jer.31:30-33/Heb.8:8-12)?
-You won't find anything in the Scriptures to show that Torah was ever abolished.
+You won't find anything in Scripture to show that Torah was ever abolished.
+(NOTE: Our use of the term "martyr" is intentional because traditional Jews love to point out that "G-d never required human sacrifice!"
+Well, Y'shua wasn't a "human sacrifice" because nobody "sacrificed" Him.
+He was a Divine Sacrifice who willingly went to the cross/stake.
+As a human being, He had the choice to obey YHWH or not.
+As we see time and time again, He CHOSE to obey.
+He KNEW who He was....)

 Yeshua said: Matthew 5: 17 Don't think that I have come to abolish the Torah or the Prophets.
 I have come not to abolish but to complete.
 18 Yes indeed!
 I tell you that until heaven and earth pass away, not so much as a yud or a stroke will pass from the Torah - not until everything that must happen has happened.
 If "ALL" hasn't happened yet, and heaven and earth have not passed away, then that must mean that His Torah is still valid....